griffithlab/pmbio.org/_posts/0007-03-01-Somatic_Variant_Interpretation.md

 Start with our final list of somatic variants and select a priority set.
 For example, start with the variants here:
 * /workspace/somatic/final/

-Many of the resource below could be helpful in this exercise.
+# Additional useful tools and resources for somatic cancer variant interpretation

 The following tools are generally applicable to understanding cancer variants.
 There are hundreds of such tools.
 These are ones we particularly recommend:

-* [OncoKB](http://oncokb.org/#/) - Annotates oncogenic and predictive/prognositc variants ([Paper](http://ascopubs.org/doi/full/10.1200/PO.17.00011))
+* [OncoKB](http://oncokb.org/#/) - Annotates oncogenic and predictive/prognositc variants based on expert curation of the literature ([Paper](http://ascopubs.org/doi/full/10.1200/PO.17.00011))
-* [VICC knowledgebase aggregator](https://cancervariants.org/) (Variant Interpretation for Cancer Consortium) - Provides a data model standard to aggregate information from cancer variant knowledgebases.
+* [VICC knowledgebase aggregator](https://cancervariants.org/) (Variant Interpretation for Cancer Consortium) - A search engine and normalization approach/database that pulls together knowledge from several resources including CIViC and OncoKB.
-* [CBioPortal](http://www.cbioportal.org/) - Web interface to explore and visualize multi-omics data from large cancer studies such as [TCGA](https://cancergenome.nih.gov/) ([Paper](https://doi.org/10.1126/scisignal.2004088))
+* [CBioPortal](http://www.cbioportal.org/) - Analysis of large cohorts of cancer data including the Cancer Genome Atlas ([TCGA](https://cancergenome.nih.gov/)) ([Paper](https://doi.org/10.1126/scisignal.2004088))
-* [ICGC](https://dcc.icgc.org/) (International Cancer Genome Consortium) - Aggregates tumor genome variant data from worldwide clinical sequencing studes
+* [ICGC](https://dcc.icgc.org/) (International Cancer Genome Consortium) - ICGC - A data portal summarizing results from the International Cancer Genome Consortium.
-* [GDC](https://portal.gdc.cancer.gov/) (Genomic Data Commons Data Portal) - Full, granular data access from cancer genomics studies submitted to the NCI
+* [GDC](https://portal.gdc.cancer.gov/) (Genomic Data Commons Data Portal) - A data portal allowing access to the harmonized analysis results for the TCGA
 * [COSMIC](https://cancer.sanger.ac.uk/cosmic (Catalog of Somatic Mutations in Cancer) - Comprehensive database of literature-reported cancer variants
 * [Cancer Gene Census](https://cancer.sanger.ac.uk/census#cl_overview) - Curated list of genes causally implicated in oncogenesis and their assocaited variants ([Paper](https://doi.org/10.1038/nrc1299))
-* [ProteinPaint](https://pecan.stjude.cloud/home) - Interactive visualizations of pediatric cancer mutations

-* CIViC - A resource for Clinical Interpreation of Variants in Cancer (WASHU).
-Based on expert curation of the literature.
-* OncoKB - Another resource for Clinical Interpretation of Variant in Cancer (MSKCC).
-Based on expert curation of the literature.
-* VICC knowledgebase aggregator - A search engine and normalization approach/database that pulls together knowledge from several resources including CIViC and OncoKB.
-* DGIdb - A drug gene interaction database.
-Can be used to identify inhibitors of activated genes.
-* CRAVAT - A resource for functional and oncogenic analysis of somatic variants.
-* CBioPortal - Analysis of large cohorts of cancer data including the Cancer Genome Atlas (TCGA).
-* ICGC - A data portal summarizing results from the International Cancer Genome Consortium
-* GDC - A data portal allowing access to the harmonized analysis results for the TCGA.
-* COSMIC - Probably the largest collection of observations of somatic mutations in tumors.
-* Cancer Gene Census - A curate list of cancer relevant genes.
-* ProteinPaint - A visualization interface for placing an observed amino acid change in the context of protein domains and mutation hotspots according to COSMIC, as well as ClinVar observations.
+* [ProteinPaint](https://pecan.stjude.cloud/home) - A visualization interface for placing an observed amino acid change in the context of protein domains and mutation hotspots according to COSMIC, as well as ClinVar observations.